libis/dataverse_api/README.md

  - API_TOKEN: a token to identify and authorize the user.
 Note that for some API calls a superuser token may be required.
  - RESTCLIENT_LOG: if defined, will log the REST API calls to the given file.
 Set to 'stdout' if you want to log to screen.

+You can set these environment variables in a .env file if you wish as the dotenv gem is used here.
+The file .env.template is provided as a starting point.

 ## Dataverse::Dataverse

 The class that captures the api dealing with dataverses.